 Pay attention to marketing that is overtly flashy or complex.
-In the peer reviews there is good chance a couple things will emerge.
+In the peer reviews, there is a good chance a couple of things will emerge.
 The first being that it all goes out the window after initial contact without a cooperative opponent.
 The second (not so obvious) is that the material is still very complex for the instructor.
-Which will in turn be complex for you to understand.
+Which will, in turn, be complex for you to understand.
 Will you gain nothing from the experience?
 Not exactly, but it is still providing you a small return on your investment.

 Global War On Terror Veterans have done many great things for the industry.
 They bring recent modern conflict experiences to validate and disprove certain ideas; specifically, physiological effects.
 The emerging idea of “tactical fitness” being the foundational element of personal defense in civilians is by far a very positive effect.
 In an industry where at the premier event vendors carry size 58 pants; fitness for safety and lethality is an Achilles heel.